How often should you use speech tags in dialogue?

 It sounds repetitive, the tags break up the flow of the words, and they’re just not necessary.
-In a conversation between two people, it’s obvious that when one person finishes speaking, the next line must be the other person, right?
+In a conversation between two people it’s obvious that when one person finishes speaking, and someone else speaks up, it must be the other person, right?

 “So we just shouldn’t include any?”